 At four and a half, Sahil often reminds me of my dad.
-The specific way he uses his hands to eat, his obsession with a certain Kishore Kumar song, one that my dad and I loved together, his insistence on locating the moon in the night sky (my dad used to point out the moon to my mom on their evening walks) makes me feel connected to my dad.
+The specific way she uses her hands to eat, her obsession with a certain Kishore Kumar song, one that my dad and I loved together, her insistence on locating the moon in the night sky (my dad used to point out the moon to my mom on their evening walks) makes me feel connected to my dad.
 It gives me immense joy to think that my dad, who grew up in profound poverty and worked so hard to make sure we had everything, is somehow here and being taken care of by us.

 My musings on death have evolved, paradoxically, into both a firm knowledge and a steadfast uncertainty.
 I find myself returning to that childhood version of me, the one who is comfortable making home for two disparate ideas, holding knowing and not knowing at the same time.